Site Selectors Information

 4-Year Universities, 2-Year Colleges and Technical Schools

 Red Oak residents enjoy convenient access to higher education offered by more than 50 accredited 4-year universities, 2-year colleges, and technical schools located less than 50 minutes drive.
-A wide range of college degrees may be earned starting at the associate's level and ranging through the doctorate level.
+A wide range of college degrees may be earned from the associate's level through the doctorate level.

 4-Year, 2-Year and Technical, Higher Education Schools (PDF)